Eligibility for CVS or HVS

 - your vehicle must be 3.5 tonnes Gross Vehicle Mass or under

 - your vehicle must comply with the applicable NSW vehicle standards

-- you must be a current, financial member of a club affiliated with ACMC NSW Ltd
+- you must be a current, financial member of a club affiliated with the ACMC

 - your vehicle can be a replica or an Individually Constructed Vehicle (ICV) that is 30 years of age or older (based on the build completion date).

 - The vehicle to be registered must be garaged in NSW.